 Acceptable school behavior transcends school boundaries and is expected on school buses, sports and field trips, public transportation, and travel to other lands.

 The conduct set forth above, for in-school activities and school trips, also carries over onto the internet and social media.
 Students are expected to adhere to all these standards when they are using any of the various forms of social media that are present on the internet.
-These sources include but are not limited to Facebook, Twitter, Vine, Snapchat, Wikipedia and Instagram.
+These sources include but are not limited to Facebook, Twitter, Discord, Snapchat, Wikipedia and Instagram.

 Thornton-Donovan takes cyber bullying and all forms of negative digital expression very seriously.